AN UNHEALTHY MIND

 My brain didn’t feel right.

-I had neglected to keep my mental health in check.
+I had neglected to use simple ways to keep my mental health in check.

 My central nervous system was out of whack.